 “What many companies don’t realize is that there are programs specifically designed for SMBs that offer catered and discounted solutions based on their number of employees,” adds Michael Dura, SMB Sales Manager for Herman Miller’s east region.
 “Your space represents who you are, and who you want to be.
 It’s critical that companies of all sizes have the support and resources they need to create this space.”

 Another reason companies like Continental Office and Herman Miller are so passionate about bringing solutions to mid-size companies is storage space.
-One of the number one rules for smaller organizations is storage makes the difference.
 Maximizing your space can be more cost-effective than moving to a larger space.
 Continental takes all of these things into consideration when consulting a new SMB client.
 “The thoughtful service and proactive solutions presented by the Continental team really impacted our workspace in a positive manner,” says Michael Morgan, CEO of Updox.
-Updox, located in Dublin, OH, is a small size business that specializes in CRM for independent physician practices so physicians can have a meaningful dialogue with their patients.
+Located in Dublin, OH, Updox is a small size business that specializes in CRM for independent physician practices so physicians can have a meaningful dialogue with their patients.
 “Continental’s 75 years of experience was evident from our first meeting and we look forward to growing with them as we continue to expand our business over the years.”

 Malik Malone, Continental Office's Directors of Sales cites Hina Environmental as another example of a SMB client that has realized the value of partnering with a workplace solutions company over the past year.
 The husband and wife-owned environmental firm began with a specific project in mind, but has since leveraged Continental for space layout, an executive conference room build, and even the creation of a recognition wall to display their many awards.